Month 12, Day 17, Thursday 9:00 a.m.

 He was almost disappointed when Sebastien didn’t find that suspicious.
 Did he really believe Damien to be so vapid?
 Sure, he wasn’t a genius powerhouse who could cast healing spells without any components, or impress the notorious Thaddeus Lacer enough to become the man’s apprentice, but he was one of the best students in their class—and powerful and rich, moreover!

 Sebastien was halfway through an equally inane response when something caught his attention.
-His words cut off and he stared into the air with what might have been surprise, or alarm.
+His words cut off and he stared into the air with what might have been surprise or alarm.
 It was as if he’d suddenly remembered something of critical importance.
-Coming back to reality, he rushed to get rid of Damien, literally pulling his curtain closed in Damien’s face.
+Coming back to reality, he rushed to get rid of Damien with some blather about forgotten homework, then literally pulled his curtain closed in Damien’s face.

 Rude.
-Damien glared at the curtain for a couple seconds, then walked toward the dormitory doors, making sure to stride a little louder with anger.
-He heard the tell-tale sounds of Sebastien removing something from his chest and smirked to himself.
+Damien glared at the curtain for a couple of seconds, then walked toward the dormitory doors, making sure to stride a little louder with anger.
+He heard the tell-tale sounds of Sebastien pacing, which definitely wasn’t homework, and smirked to himself.

 Damien would bet his entire monthly allowance that Sebastien was about to cast a divination spell.
-Likely the same spell he’d been casting in secret on one of the upper floors of the University’s Citadel.
+Likely the same spell he’d been casting in secret in some dusty upper floor classroom.

 Sebastien was casting some kind of stealth spell.
 It didn’t make him invisible, simply unremarkable.
 Enough so that if Damien hadn’t been on full alert, filled with excitement, he might have disregarded Sebastien’s exit and kept waiting for him indefinitely.